Three Horses Two Blankets

 1 small shallot, peeled and minced

 1. Rinse the lentils and remove any foreign matter.

 2. Transfer the lentils to a large saucepan then cover with a copious amount of water, which should cover the lentils by at least 3-4 inches.
 Add the bay leaf and thyme.

 3. Bring to a boil, then reduce heat, add a bit of salt, and simmer for 20-25 minutes, until the lentils are just tender, adding more water if necessary.
 Be sure not to overcook them.
-I found my lentils a little underdone after the cooking time mentioned in the recipe, I just let them sit in the remaining hot broth off heat and they absorbed more of the broth and softened to my liking and still remained whole.
+I found my lentils a little underdone after the cooking time mentioned in the recipe, I just let them sit in the remaining hot broth off the heat and they absorbed more of the broth and softened to my liking, and still remained whole.